howonlee/mertonon/docs/v0_4_roadmap.md

 - [ ] FE authn and authz testing
 - [ ] Error screens
 - [ ] Kill the authn feature flag
-- [ ] Some whacking around with the norm nonlinearity
 - [ ] Changelog
 - [ ] Futz around a bit
 - [ ] Deploy with new build action